Chaos has a blue body and green eyes— just like Sonic does. And those things on Chaos 0's head look like Sonic's quills.

-In Sonic 3 And Knuckles, the Master Emerald was in the Hidden Palace zone.
+In Sonic 3 & Knuckles, the Master Emerald was in the Hidden Palace zone.
 But in Sonic Adventure, it's in its shrine on the outside.
 How did this happen?
 Why did this happen?
-A theory comes to mind.
 After Robotnik told Knuckles that Sonic sought the Emeralds for immoral purposes, Knuckles hid the Master Emerald just as he did with the 7 Chaos.
-After Robotnik was beaten by Super Sonic, it's possible Knuckles just returned the Master Emerald to its original shrine; the last we saw of it in Sonic's ending was that it felt out in the open of Angel Island, and we never saw Knuckles take it back to the Hidden Palace, and perhaps he couldn't, considering we don't know how much damage Robotnik caused it when he broke in.
+After Robotnik was beaten by Super Sonic, it's possible Knuckles just returned the Master Emerald to its original shrine; the last we saw of it in Sonic's ending was that it fell out in the open of Angel Island, and we never saw Knuckles take it back to the Hidden Palace, and perhaps he couldn't, considering we don't know how much damage Robotnik caused it when he broke in.

-Something it took me a while to notice about The Rashomon style of the storylines: everyone's personality is subtly shaded to be more like the viewpoint character's (ie. everyone has more of an attitude in Sonic's story, Sonic is more polite in Tails' story, ect.).
+About the Rashomon style of the storylines: everyone's personality is subtly shaded to be more like the viewpoint character's (ie. everyone has more of an attitude in Sonic's story, Sonic is more polite in Tails' story, et .).

 Not to mention, the outcome of the battles between playable characters changes depending on who you're playing as, furthering this point.